Key Takeaways

 The best questions are about something readers can relate to or want to know about.

-Questions are influential in the brain because they prime our curiosity and stimulate the brain.
+Questions are influential because they prime our curiosity and stimulate the brain.

 Questions involve your readers and get them to say “yes” to your content.
 Don’t ask a question that your readers can say “no” to.